 |Head of Household||$9,350||$18,000|

-At first glance, the increase in the standard deduction makes itemizing look even less worthwhile.
+At first glance, the increase in the standard deduction made itemizing look even less worthwhile.
 But there’s another piece to the puzzle.

 Essentially, the tax reform bill simplified this portion of the income tax process.
-In many cases, the increase in the standard deduction will make up for the elimination of personal exemptions, leaving most Americans with quite a bit more money in their pockets.
+In many cases, the increase in the standard deduction makes up for the elimination of personal exemptions, leaving some Americans with more money in their pockets.

 Difference in Child Tax Credit

 The kids are finally paying off.
-In 2017, if parents made less than $110,000 jointly and $75,000 individually, they received a $1,000 child tax credit for qualified children under the age of 17.(5) The 2018 tax reform bill increases that credit to $2,000 per qualified child and raises the income limits for the credit to $400,000 jointly and $200,000 individually.(6) This means a lot more people will be able to receive tax credits for Junior.
+In 2017, if parents made less than $110,000 jointly and $75,000 individually, they received a $1,000 child tax credit for qualified children under the age of 17.5 The 2018 tax reform bill increased that credit to $2,000 per qualified child and raised the income limits for the credit to $400,000 jointly and $200,000 individually.6 This means a lot more people will be able to receive tax credits for Junior.
 Woo-hoo!

 More Changes for Taxpayers With Kids

 If you have children, you may have a 529 college savings plan in place.
-Money you put in the account grows tax-free, but up to now, it could only be used for qualifying college expenses.
-The new tax reform bill changes that.
+Money you put in the account grows tax-free, but up until 2018, it could only be used for qualifying college expenses.
+The new tax reform bill changed that.

 Now, if you have a 529 savings plan for your child, you can use it for education other than college.
-For example, if you have children in private school or if you pay for tutoring for your child in kindergarten through twelfth grade, you can use money from your 529 for these expenses tax-free.(7)
+For example, if you have children in private school or if you pay for tutoring while they’re in kindergarten through twelfth grade, you can use money from your 529 for these expenses tax-free.7

 While it may seem like a benefit to use a 529 plan prior to college, you should work with a qualified investing professional to make sure—especially if you want to use the 529 plan sooner than you originally intended.
 Withdrawing too much money before Junior goes to college can cancel out the power of compound growth.